pepsi133/pgp-identity-provisioning-guide/openpgp-airgapped-provisioning.md

 **Step 0.3: Printer Setup (Network Required)**

 * Add the USB printer via Settings → Printers while online so CUPS pulls dependencies.
+* Set the printer as default (right-click in the GUI or use the dropdown menu).
 * Print a test page before disconnecting.

 **Step 0.4 (Optional but Recommended, Network OK): Diagnostic QR Test (Dummy Loopback)**